MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnotes-security.md

 These release notes provide information about security fixes that are included in updates to Microsoft Edge Stable channel.

+## September 2, 2022

+Microsoft has released the latest **Microsoft Edge Stable Channel (Version 105.0.1343.X)**.
+This update contains a fix for [CVE-2022-XXXX](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2022-XXXX), which has been reported by the Chromium team as having an exploit in the wild.
+For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide).

 ## September 1, 2022

 Microsoft has released the latest **Microsoft Edge Stable Channel (Version 105.0.1343.25)**, which incorporates the latest Security Updates of the Chromium project.
 For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide)